sexfrance/truedriver/docs/tutorials/cdp.md

 **Target page:** [https://cdpdriver.github.io/examples/console.html](https://cdpdriver.github.io/examples/console.html)

-In this tutorial, we will explore how to use the Chrome DevTools Protocol (CDP) directly, when Zendriver does not provide a specific API for the functionality you need.
+In this tutorial, we will explore how to use the Chrome DevTools Protocol (CDP) directly, when truedriver does not provide a specific API for the functionality you need.

 ## Sending CDP commands